axibase/atsd-use-cases/research/us-visa/README.md

 ![TitlePhoto](./images/TitlePhoto.png)

-In 2015, the United States was the [second most](https://en.wikipedia.org/wiki/World_Tourism_rankings) visited country in the world.
+In 2015, the United States is the [second most](https://en.wikipedia.org/wiki/World_Tourism_rankings) visited country in the world.
 Where do all of these travelers come from and what are their reasons for coming to the United States?

 This article analyzes a dataset from [`travel.state.gov`](https://travel.state.gov) concerning non-immigrant visa figures from 1997 through 2015.
 Publicly available data collected by government organizations can be loaded into ATSD for interactive analysis.
 This article illustrates some of the capabilities of [Redash](https://redash.io/), an open-source data visualization tool that is integrated with ATSD.
 Make [SQL queries](https://axibase.com/docs/atsd/sql/) in ATSD and create visualizations in Redash.
 [Install](https://axibase.com/docs/atsd/installation/) a local ATSD distance and import the data from this article to recreate any of the visualization or queries here.